rishimago/hackernews-scraper/README.md

 # hackernews-scraper
-Scrapes emails from the list of people who want to be hired on HackerNews (https://seisvelas.github.io/hn-candidates-search/).
+Scrapes information from the list of people who want to be hired on HackerNews (https://seisvelas.github.io/hn-candidates-search/).
+Many of the people on this list have obfuscated their emails to make scraping more difficult.
+This script attempts to deobfuscate these emails but will occasionally fail, about 5% of the time.
+Additionally, many people do not format their postings in the requested format, resulting in an occasional failure to extract certain information.
+To mitigate this, each entry also contains the original post in full.

 Requires Selenium, Webdriver Manager, and Google Chrome:
 ```